This is a guide covering self-worth and self-esteem.

 Because if your value as a human were to be tied to success at your job, for example, then you cannot guarantee that you will succeed at every turn.

-Having a high sense of self-worth but low self-esteem motivates us to recognize the areas where we might have a little growing to do, which can embolden us to face challenges.
+Having a high sense of self-worth but low self-esteem motivates us to recognize the areas where we might have little growth to do, which can embolden us to face challenges.

-Self-worth and self-esteem are both important for a holistic personality development.
+Self-worth and self-esteem are both important for holistic personality development.